TheRincon/rexsearch/README.md

 rsort   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; sort by length and abundance <br>
 rsample &nbsp;&nbsp;&nbsp;    subsample and shuffle reads <br>
 ralign  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;     alignment and splicing tools <br>

-## MASKING

-Experimental DUST branch using u8's is active, but I really feel weird using as_bytes_mut(), as the whole point of rust is to avoid unsafe.
-I may just drop u8's and move back to char's.

-Currently, slightly faster(!) in DUST masking.
-The reason for the last post was I forgot to add "--release" to my spotcap intellij profile.
-Now I am 30% faster than vsearch with much lower cpu usage.
-Will test more thoroughly with rust benchmarks.

 ## FILTER